sympy/sympy/doc/src/guides/custom-functions.md

 ...         if m.is_integer is False or n.is_integer is False:
 ...             raise TypeError("m and n should be integers") ...
+...     # Define basic assumptions.
+...
+...     # divides is always either 0 or 1.
 ...     is_integer = True
 ...     is_negative = False
+...
+...     # Whether divides(m, n) is 0 or 1 depends on m and n.
+Note that this ...     # method only makes sense because we don't automatically evaluate on ...     # such cases, but instead simplify these cases in doit() below.
+...     def _eval_is_zero(self):
+...         m, n = self.args
+...         if m.is_integer and n.is_integer:
+...              return fuzzy_not((n/m).is_integer)
 ...
 ...     # Define doit() as further evaluation on symbolic arguments using ...     # assumptions.